Nali Tasih II

 Such endeavours don’t come cheaply.
 The crew were self-funded but there the ‘free ride’ stopped.
 The first attempt was funded entirely from a timely inheritance by Bob Hobman’s Dutch partner Silvia Schliekelman, but attempt #2 would be a strictly bare-bones affair.
 The raft building would be on the Timorese mainland where materials were cheaper and easier to secure and transport than on Pulau Rote.
 The raft would also be smaller.
 We still had the sails and rigging, bamboo and mangrove stump water containers, fishing spears and other painstakingly produced equipment.
 We had lost our European maritime architects so hopes were up that a more successful design would emerge from consultations with the Rotinese seafarers we were now intimately connected with; our popularity with the local community of Oeseli memorialised by the naming three babies after us – that is a Silvia and two Bobs.

-It might seem a raft in these regions is nothing but some lengths of bamboo tied together with some protuberance at the stern to steer it and a structure on top to protect its crew from rain or sun.
+It might seem that a raft in these regions is nothing but some lengths of bamboo tied together with string, a protuberance at the stern to steer it and a structure on top to protect its crew from rain or sun.
 But this is not so.
-The message we seize every opportunity to get across when justifying our efforts to repeat these historic nautical events, is that no matter how long ago it was when they happened, and no matter how archaic were the protagonists, they weren’t land people any more.
-No, they were experienced sailors and fishermen and boat builders.
+The message that we seize every opportunity to get across when justifying our efforts to repeat these historic nautical events, is that no matter how long ago it was when they happened, and no matter how archaic were the protagonists, they weren’t land people any more.
+No. They were experienced sailors and fishermen and boat builders.
 And even if their boats were technically rafts, they were constructed with as much sophistication and trial and error as their modern equivalent would apply to a modern ship.

-Sea people no matter where they are tend toward traditional fishing techniques and sound, tried and true boat designs.
-It is after all the weather and sea conditions that determine the practicability and seaworthiness of a vessel in upon which humans will constantly risk their lives.
+No matter where they are, sea people tend to stay within traditional parameters of fishing techniques and sound, tried and true boat designs.
+It is after all the weather and sea conditions that determine the practicability and seaworthiness of a vessel in which humans will constantly risk their lives.
 So we sat with them, and it was easier to build ‘Nale Tasih II’ because they now knew what its purpose would be and were prepared to reach back into ancestral memory banks for direction.
 It was at that time we learned that until World War II, not even two generations back, Rotinese and Timorese traders would exchange their goods on passenger-carrying bamboo rafts across the most narrow part of the separating channel which must be seven or eight kilometres across and usually with a considerable cross current running one way or the other.

 The ‘advisers’ also came up with the ancient technique of building a raft suspended between forked crutches dug into the sand.
 This way it was possible to crawl under the bamboos during the lashing process, and when it was finished and the tide came in, the whole thing could be lowered and pushed into deep water without the bark fibre lashings rubbing against the sand or shingle.
 Simple stuff, and practical.
 Of course one had only 14 days from high tide to high tide to have the work finished, and they did it with time to spare.

-We set off with the prevailing northwest monsoon wind behind us to steer a fairly straight course towards the northern Australian capital of Darwin some 600 kilometres away a few degrees south of due east.
-Five days and 90 kilometres later we would reach the edge of Australia’s shallow continental shelf which until about 6,000 years ago still exposed.
-This would have been the unseen landfall for the seafarers heading for Sahul Land some 45,000 years before that.
+We set off with the prevailing northwest monsoon wind behind us to steer a fairly straight course towards the northern Australian capital of Darwin some 650 kilometres away a few degrees south of east.
+Five days and 90 kilometres later we would reach the edge of Australia’s shallow continental shelf which until about 6,000 years ago was still exposed.
+This would have been the unseen landfall for the seafarers heading for Sahul Land some 65,000 years ago.

 Some 13 days of largely unspectacular sailing, save the severe line squalls, broken booms and heavy seas threatening to break the raft in two about midships, we were 150 kilometres from Darwin when a storm of some considerable force pushed us toward the crocodile infested southern shore of Melville Island.
 Concerned for the ultimate safety of the crew and the fact that scientist Bednarik had never learned to swim, Hobman called for assistance and the crew were taken off the raft by a passing oil rig tender and delivered to Darwin.

 The raft – rather embarrassingly as it turned out – carried on by itself and ended up stranded on a lonely Melville Island beach where we rescued it some days later and towed it into Darwin Harbour where it spent an ignominious and expensive three days inside a vermin eradication tent.
 But things would get worse.
-Its destiny as a permanent display at a private museum was then thwarted by the Australian Government whose Department of Fisheries accused the vessel of importing the invasive ‘Zebra Mussel’ into the city’s upmarket marina and the local government order its destruction by a Viking-like burning at sea.
-The cause of ‘Nale Tasih’s II’s’ demise, however, was a crustacean unknown Asia.
-Some days later it was discovered attached to the hull of a small yacht who had unknowingly imported the mussel from California where it is a native.
+Its destiny as a permanent display at a private museum was then thwarted by the Australian Government whose Department of Fisheries accused the vessel of importing the invasive ‘Zebra Mussel’ into the city’s upmarket marina and the complicit local government ordered its destruction by a Viking-like burning at sea.
+The tiny but prolific crustacean which was the cause of ‘Nale Tasih’s II’s’ demise, was a later discovered to be a native of California and unknown to Asia.
+It had been carried to Darwin, Australia, clinging to the hull of a small yacht with an American flag.

 It was an inglorious end to a gallant craft – stable, seaworthy and a credit to Om Ife, the Rotinese who supervised its construction and his eight-strong team of Lusiana Beach fishermen.